- Course search

 How you're assessed

-We use a diverse range of assessment methods, including essays, reports, field and laboratory notebooks, portfolios, posters, oral presentations and exams.
+We use a diverse range of assessment methods, including essays, reports, field and laboratory notebooks, portfolios, posters, infographics oral presentations, vivas, and written exams (seen and unseen).
 You may be assessed individually or as part of a group.
 We’ve mapped our assessments against key graduate skillsets that employers require.

-"I would definitely recommend studying Geography here at Derby.
-The lecturers are incredibly knowledgeable and have lots of experience.
-They are friendly and approachable and are engaged in their own research outside of the University meaning they are up to date with new advancements in Geography which are then passed on to students."
+"I would definitely recommend studying Geography at Derby.
+The lecturers are incredibly knowledgeable and have lots of real world experience.
+They are friendly and approachable and are engaged in their own research outside of the University, meaning they are up to date with new advancements in Geography, which are then passed onto students."